wmo/PMLProject/report.md

 - finally apply the model on the challenge, and get the requested prediction

-The chosen method is "randomForest", because it is one of the best performing algorithms.
+The chosen prediction algorithm is "randomForest", because it is one of the best performing algorithms.

 Given are two files:

 - pml-training.csv : the predictors plus the outcome, to train a model to.
 To be split into train and test (validate).
 - pml-testing.csv : the predictors but without the outcome, that is what needs to be predicted.
 Ie. this is the challenge data.

+### Overview

-Overview: how the data from the given files is reorganized into dataframes and vectors:
+How the data from the given files is organized into dataframes and vectors: dataframes x.. contain predictors, while vectors y.. contain the outcome.

 ![](data_objects.png)

-Note: the above diagram may give the impression that the split into training and test data occurs at a fixed position, but in fact the elements are chosen randomly.
+Note: the above diagram may give the impression that the split into training and test data occurs at a fixed position, but in fact the group a row belongs to is chosen randomly.

 # Step 1: clean and subset the data

 ## Training data

-In this step we create a dataframe called `meta` which provides information about the given training data, to be used as basis for judging which columns to include.
+In this step we create a dataframe called `meta` which provides information about the given training data.
+It provides the selection criterata about which columns to include or exclude in the training data.

 ```r